WRDT: Spanish programming and Christian radio

 On December 2, 1994, "Honey Radio" came to an end, as Greater Media began to broker time on the station to local Spanish-language broadcasters.
-On April 1, 1996, WHND changed its call letters to WLLZ, picking up the call sign dropped by Detroit's 98.7 FM after its change from Album Rock to Smooth Jazz as WVMV.
-WLLZ 560's format remained brokered Spanish for another year.
+On April 1, 1996, WHND changed its call letters to WLLZ, picking up the call sign dropped by Detroit's 98.7 FM after its change from album rock to smooth jazz as WVMV.
+WLLZ's format remained brokered Spanish for another year.

-In June 1997, Greater Media sold WLLZ to Crawford Broadcasting, which changed the format to Christian Talk and Teaching, as AM 560, The WMUZ Word Station.

-AM 560 did not change its real call sign to WMUZ but it used this positioner to tie the AM station to Crawford's flagship Contemporary Christian outlet, WMUZ-FM 103.5.
+In June 1997, Greater Media sold WLLZ to [Crawford Broadcasting, which changed the format to Christian talk and teaching, as AM 560, The WMUZ Word Station.
+The actual call sign remained WLLZ, but it used this positioner to tie the station to Crawford's flagship contemporary Christian outlet, WMUZ-FM.
 The AM station's call letters were changed to WRDT on August 11, 2003.
-The station remained in AM Stereo even after the end of the oldies format.
+The station remained in AM stereo even after the end of the oldies format.